akka/akka-http/README.md

 - Issue tracker: [![github: akka/akka-http][github-issues-badge]][github-issues] (Please use the issue tracker for bugs and reasonable feature requests.
 Please ask usage questions on the other channels.)

-All of our forums, chat rooms, and issue trackers are governed by our [Code Of Conduct](https://www.lightbend.com/conduct).
+All of our forums, chat rooms, and issue trackers are governed by our [Code Of Conduct](https://akka.io/conduct).

 In addition to that, you may enjoy following:

-- The [news](https://akka.io/blog/news-archive.html) section of the page, which is updated whenever a new version is released
 - The [Akka Team Blog](https://akka.io/blog)
 - [@akkateam](https://twitter.com/akkateam) on Twitter